yairEO/tagify/README.md

 ### Tag Sanitizer

-If you need to sanitize or Transform the input before adding tag, you can do so with the `sanitizer` setting.
+If you need to sanitize or transform the input before adding tag, you can do so with the `sanitizer` setting.

 ```javascript
 var input = document.querySelector('input'),